yvt-ee/data-engineering-zoomcamp/03-data-warehouse/homework.md

 0 MB because BigQuery leverages metadata instead of scanning the full table.

+Metadata in BigQuery includes precomputed table statistics such as:

+- Total row count (used for COUNT(*) queries)
+- Column data types and sizes
+- Partition and clustering information
+- Table storage details

 ## Submitting the solutions

 Form for submitting: https://courses.datatalks.club/de-zoomcamp-2025/homework/hw3